microsoft/VSTS-Docker-Preview/README.md

 ###Get started with Docker

-In order get access to VSTS Docker Extension, contact RM_Customer_Queries at Microsoft dot com.
+In order to get access to VSTS Docker Extension, contact RM_Customer_Queries at Microsoft dot com.

 ##What is in the box?